open-telemetry/opentelemetry-collector-contrib/CONTRIBUTING.md

 - Add the sponsor for your component and yourself to a new line for your component in the [`.github/CODEOWNERS`](./.github/CODEOWNERS) file.
 - Run `make generate-gh-issue-templates` to add your component to the dropdown list in the issue templates.
+- Create a `metadata.yaml` file with at minimum the required fields defined in [metadata-schema.yaml](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/cmd/mdatagen/metadata-schema.yaml) and use the [metadata generator](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/cmd/mdatagen/README.md#using-the-metadata-generator) to generate the associated code/documentation.

 When submitting a component to the community, consider breaking it down into separate PRs as follows: